winterland1989/Action.js/README.md

 The final result will be produced by `anotherProcess` if `someProcessMayWentWrong` didn't go wrong and `readFile` didn't fail, otherwise it will be produced by `processError`.

-You can place `guard` in the middle of the chain, all `Errors` before it will be handled by it, and the value it produced, sync or async, will be passed to the rest of the chain.
+You can place `guard` in the middle of the chain, all `Errors` before it will be handled by it, and the value it produced, sync or async, will be passed down to the rest of the chain.

 What if we don't supply a `guard`?
 Since we have to supply a callback to `_go`, we can check if the final result is an `Error` or not like this: